 - i.
 Approval for purchases is notated through email notification, or when needed by a vendor, on Purchase Order forms after verifying the funds are available through the CFSGA and the GRA; only items approved in the CFSGA will be considered for purchase.
 Specific funding sources must be identified prior to approval. - ii.
 Once an order or a signed Purchase Order is submitted to a vendor, the original order or PO and a copy of the invoice and packing slips are submitted to the Staff Member upon delivery.
-Records are stored in the office of the Staff Member, and electronically. - Upon receipt of new items, the principal, or the designated receiving staff, will inspect the inventory to ensure it's in good condition and that it matches the item specified on the purchase order and invoice.
+Records are stored in the office of the Staff Member, and electronically. - iii.
+Upon receipt of new items, the principal, or the designated receiving staff, will inspect the inventory to ensure it's in good condition and that it matches the item specified on the purchase order and invoice.
 The invoice is delivered to the Staff Member who enters the information into accounting records (property management system).
-Staff member will receive annua training to ensure compliance.